Astaxanthin is one of the most powerful antioxidants in the world.

 Natural astaxanthin, extracted from the microalgae Haematococcus pluvialis, not only contains astaxanthin but the whole complex of the substances that make up the algae to ensure their survival.

-This complex consists of 85 percent astaxanthin, 4 percent lutein, 6 percent beta-carotene and 5 percent canthaxanthin.
+This complex consists of 85 percent astaxanthin, four percent lutein, six percent beta-carotene and five percent canthaxanthin.